huiyun2/Antra_FS_C-_Assignment01/README.md

 - The number of stars in the universe -> `int`
 - The number of employees in each of the small or medium businesses in the United Kingdom (up to about 50,000 employees per business) -> `int`

-### What are the differences between value type and reference type variables?
+### 2.What are the differences between value type and reference type variables?
 What is boxing and unboxing?

 **Value Type:**